Multi-family Rental Housing and Tax-credit Application Review and

 - Photograph of a Notification Sign (at least 3' X 5' and within 15 feet of the primary street)

-- Fulfill all requirements in the Harris County Affordable Rental Resolution Policy and Criteria and the Harris County Affordable Multiunit Family and Senior Housing Concentration Policy and submit a completed packet that complies with the requirements to CSD.
+- Fulfill all requirements in the Harris County Affordable Rental Resolution Policy and Criteria and the Harris County Affordable Multiunit Family and Senior Housing Concentration Policy and submit a completed packet that complies with the requirements of CSD.

 Timeline for Resolution Request for 9% Tax Credits